Slices a string or list with offsets and strides.

-Section titled “Description”The slice function takes a string as input and selects parts from it.
+Section titled “Description”The slice function takes a string or list as input and selects parts from it.

 begin = int (optional)